Our next meetings will be:

 If you would like to host a meeting in 2026, please contact Mariia or Rebecca (email addresses below).

-Host Maria Francesca Ferin (Siena) on Analysing intonation: comparing perceptual annotations and acoustic measurements.
+Host: Maria Francesca Ferin (Siena) on Analysing intonation: comparing perceptual annotations and acoustic measurements.

-Enjoy here the slides of the presentation and check back soon for a video version with transcript.
+Enjoy here the slides of the presentation.

 Recommended reading: Jun, Sun-Ah.
 2022.
 The ToBI Transcription System: Conventions, Strengths, and Challenges.
 In Jonathan Barnes & Stefanie Shattuck- Hufnagel (eds.), Prosodic Theory and Practice, 151–181.
-The MIT Press. https://doi.org/10.7551/mitpress/10413.003.0007.
+The MIT Press.
+DOI: https://doi.org/10.7551/mitpress/10413.003.0007.

 Our November meeting was on Wednesday 19th November 2025.

-Host Svenja Krieger (University of Konstanz) on Guidelines for the annotation of intonation data in multi- and bilingual populations
+Host: Svenja Krieger (University of Konstanz) on Guidelines for the annotation of intonation data in multi- and bilingual populations

 Enjoy here the Zoom recording, transcription and slides of the presentation.